JonasLang-dev/amzonClone/README.md

     2. cartItems.length === 0 ? cart is empty
     3. show item image, name, qty and price
     4. Proceed to Checkout button
     5. Implement remove from cart action
+14. Implement Remove From Cart Action
+    1. create removeFormCart constants, actions and reducers
+    2. use action in CartScreen.js